Church Reform and the Crusades Perceiving Cause and Effect

 -

-How did the Crusades affect the Church?
+What effect did the Crusades have on the Church?

 The movement helped both to militarize the medieval western Church and to sustain criticism of that militarization.
 It arguably helped solidify the pope's control over the Church and made certain financial innovations central to Church operations.
-And it both reflected and influenced devotional trends. -
+And it both reflected and influenced devotional trends.

-What were the effects of the Crusades economic?
+What was the cause of the Second Crusade?

 Get more for chapter 14 section 1 church reform and the crusades perceiving cause and effect